 Here is another big deal…..

-Just like food business, this is one business that isn’t fading away anytime soon.
-Reason is, as long as we yearn for communication, people will always buy recharge cards, either for data or airtime.
+Just like the food business, this is one business that isn’t fading away anytime soon.
+The reason is, as long as we yearn for communication, people will always buy recharge cards, either for data or airtime.

 RECOMMENDED: How to Start Real Estate Investment in Nigeria

-Most people spend more than N20,000 monthly on data only, some spend similar amount on airtime.
-This seems like an interesting business (it’s actually interesting) that’s why I’ve decided to write on it.
+Most people spend more than N20,000 monthly on data only, some spend a similar amount on airtime.
+This seems like an interesting business (it’s actually interesting) that’s why I’ve decided to write about it.